 The Colliding Epoch field indicates the future epoch at which MAC collision is likely to occur.
 The value is indicated in units of epochs.
 A value of 1 indicates the next epoch.

-The non-AP MLD Specific Epoch Number Offset field indicates the epoch count that the non-AP MLD skips to mitigate the OTA MAC address collision.
+The non-AP MLD Specific Collision (#1071) Epoch Offset field indicates the epoch count that the non-AP MLD skips to mitigate the OTA MAC address collision.
 The value 0 is reserved.

 The sum of the Colliding Epoch field value and the non-AP MLD Specific Epoch Number Offset value cannot be larger than the Epoch Sequence Duration field.